 On August 20, 1986, the organization was formally recognized as Arnis Philippines Incorporated.
 The objectives were: a) to be a major force in preserving our culture and the dying art of Arnis; b) to consolidate and unite the different functions and groups of Arnis aficionados; and c) to develop the Sport aspect of Arnis for and in the hope of its inclusion in major sports events like the South East Asian Games (SEA Games), Asian Games, and ultimately, the Olympics.

 In a short span of time, Arnis Philippines received immediate recognition from the official sports bodies in the Philippines.
-It is now the solely accredited Arnis arm and association in the Philippine Olympic Committee (effective 12 January 1987) and was accepted as the 33rd member of the said Olympic Committee.
+It has been the solely accredited Arnis arm and association in the Philippine Olympic Committee (effective 12 January 1987-2019) and was accepted as the 33rd member of the said Olympic Committee.
 With the official membership, ARPI has the sole right to officially supervise all Arnis affairs in the country as the National Sports Association (NSA).
-Soon after, it was also included under the support roster of the Project Gintong Alay and is now supported financially by the Philippine Sports Commission (PSC).
+Soon after, it was also included under the support roster of the Project Gintong Alay and is has been supported financially by the Philippine Sports Commission (PSC).